mortonne/psifr/paper/paper.md

 However, while `Quail` uses a custom data structure to store free recall sequences, `Psifr` uses `Pandas` `DataFrame` objects.
 This design makes it possible for the user to make full use of the split-apply-combine operations of `Pandas` to quickly run complex analyses.

+![Serial position curve split by list type, with a separate panel for each participant in an experiment.\label{fig:spc_subject}](spc_subject.png)

 Similarly, `Psifr` makes available the full power of the `Seaborn` visualization package to provide expressive visualization capabilities.
-The plotting functions in `Psifr` allow the user to easily view analysis results in different ways; for example, an analysis of recall by serial position can be visualized either as a single plot with error bars or as a grid of individual plots for each participant in the experiment.
+The plotting functions in `Psifr` allow the user to easily view analysis results in different ways; for example, an analysis of recall by serial position can be visualized either as a single plot with error bars (Figure \autoref{fig:spc}) or as a grid of individual plots for each participant in the experiment (Figure \autoref{fig:spc_subject}).
-`Psifr` also supports creation of raster plots, a method for visualizing whole free recall datasets to facilitate quick discovery of patterns in the order of recalls [@Romani:2016].
+`Psifr` also supports creation of raster plots
+(Figure \autoref{fig:raster}), a method for visualizing whole free recall datasets to facilitate quick discovery of patterns in the order of recalls [@Romani:2016].

+![Raster plot displaying the order of every recall for one participant.
+Each marker indicates one recall, and the color of the marker reflects the serial position of the recalled item.
+\label{fig:raster}](raster.png)

 `Psifr` was designed to be used by memory researchers and students.
 It is currently being used in two ongoing projects that require advanced